reubznz/rubbish-day/README.md

 In [Home Assistant](https://www.home-assistant.io/), launch `Studio Code Server` and open `sensors.yaml` if you have it separated, or `configuration.yaml`.

-Add the following, customising the resource address:
+Add the following, customising the resource address and appending your Address ID:

 ```
 - platform: rest